 Bitcoin as an Uncorrelated Asset

-Long term investors are taking interest in bitcoin because it’s the perfect uncorrelated asset.
+Long term investors are looking at bitcoin because it’s the perfect uncorrelated asset.
 Bitcoin is an investment that’s completely outside of the traditional markets and has no price correlation to legacy assets.

 During the 2009 economic meltdown most portfolios took a severe beating.
 In the event of another financial disaster, an investment like bitcoin could help offset any losses.
 It’s also possible that bitcoin could thrive in economic uncertainty with aggressive price gains.

-Investors and portfolio managers know it’s difficult to find true uncorrelated assets, which makes bitcoin appealing.
+Investors and portfolio managers know it’s difficult to find true uncorrelated assets, which is why they are looking at bitcoin.
 The biggest problem with owning bitcoin is keeping the private keys secure.
-Once bitcoin is packaged in traditional investment vehicles like ETFs I think more portfolios will look for exposure.
+Hopefully soon, we’ll see bitcoin packaged in traditional investment vehicles like ETFs.
+When this happens, I think more portfolios will look for exposure.